bingeli1212/nitrile-preview/doc/DOC-contex-multicol.md

 However, if we were to modifiy the source of the \definecolumnset command such that its second argument becomes the one that is shown as follows, the output will look different.
-See figure &ref{fig:multicol-2}
+Following is an example that will generate pages shown in figure &ref{fig:multicol-2}.

     \usemodule[visual]
     \definecolumnset[example][nleft=3,nright=2,width=5cm]